jacksenechal/resume/resume.md

 -   Co-founded the Enlightened Structure metaproject to create an open, decentralized, collaborative application and data ecosystem.
--   Envisioning and prototyping of tools and applications such as reputation exchange, forking-based collaboration, and visualization and navigation the global semantic graph.
+-   Envisioning and prototyping of tools and applications such as reputation exchange, forking-based collaboration, and visualization and navigation of the global semantic graph.
 -   Research and synthesis of information on candidate technologies.
 -   Code contributions to related projects (primarily written in Ruby and JavaScript).
 -   Ongoing contributor to [Building the Collaborative Internet][] community.